SQL Query Examples with Answers

 In the last step, we have used the where clause to take only the Customers who have null customerId in the Orders table from step 2 Output.

-Question 2: Second Highest Salary
+Amazon SQL Interview Question: Second Highest Salary

 Write an SQL query to report the second highest salary from the Employee table.
 If there is no second highest salary, the query should report null.